Studying Hadronization by Machine Learning Techniques: Monte Carlo training data

 The simulated hadronic-state events were required to have at least two $R=0.6$ jets with $p_T\geq 40$~GeV/$c$ in the $|y|<(\pi - 0.4)$ region, following Ref.~\cite{Monk:2018zsb}, and as it is defined in the anti-$k_T$ algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma}.
 Given this condition was satisfied, all final state particles were saved from the $y\in[-\pi, \pi]$, $\phi\in[0, 2\pi]$ region, both in the partonic and hadronic levels, just before and after the hadronization process.

-For the training and validation dataset, proton-proton collisions with a center-of-mass energy $\sqrt{s}=7$ TeV was selected.
-For the predictions $\sqrt{s}=0.9$~TeV, $5.02$~TeV, and~$13$ TeV were considered -- at each collision energy and each individual dataset, 150~000 events were generated with the conditions detailed above.
-Note, the total number of generated events, that did not satisfy the jet selection criteria, was larger with a factor of $\sim30$.
+For the training and validation dataset, proton-proton collisions with a center-of-mass energy $\sqrt{s}=7$ TeV were selected.
+For the predictions, $\sqrt{s}=0.9$~TeV, $5.02$~TeV, and~$13$ TeV were considered -- at each collision energy and each individual dataset, 150\,000 events were generated with the conditions detailed above.
+Note that the total number of generated events, that did not satisfy the jet selection criteria, was larger with a factor of $\sim30$.

-The parton level events were discretized and normalized in the $(y, \phi)$ plane to make them suitable for the CV algorithms: the $p=(E, p_x, p_y, p_z)$ four-momenta and the $m$ mass of the particles were summed in the given $(\Delta y, \Delta\phi)$ "pixel", with the multiplicity of that pixel as the 6\textsuperscript{th} "color channel" of the generated "pictures".
-The size of the image was chosen to be $62\times31$, resulting in a resolution of $\Delta y=0.1, \Delta\phi=0.2$.
+The parton-level events were discretized and normalized in the rapidity-azimuth-angle, $(\phi, y)$ plane to make them suitable for the CV algorithms: the $p=(E, p_x, p_y, p_z)$ four-momenta and the $m$ mass of the particles were summed in the given $(\Delta\phi, \Delta y)$ "pixel", with the multiplicity of that pixel as the 6\textsuperscript{th} "color channel" of the generated "pictures".
+The size of the image was chosen to be $31\times62$, resulting in a resolution of $\Delta\phi=0.2, \Delta y=0.1$.
 Due to the anisotropy in the azimuth angle, $\phi$, the half resolution in this direction is not expected to cause a significant effect.

 After the discretization process, each channel in each pixel was normalized into the $[0, 255]$ (continuous) region.
-On the hadron level, the event variables described in Section~\ref{sec:jets} were collected and scaled into the $[0, 1]$ region.
+On the hadron level, the event variables, described in Section~\ref{sec:jets}, were collected and scaled into the $[0, 1]$ region.
 Other preprocessing steps (such as jet centering, jet grooming, augmentation with translations and flips in the azimuthal coordinate) are not considered in this phase of the study.